vgrichina/nearfs/README.md

 Following IPFS gateway APIs are currently implemented.
 Note that there might be some differences in details like error handling, etc.

 Most notable difference with regular IPFS is that all calls would either return immediately or 404.
-There is no wait for content to be feched from other nodes, etc.
+There is no wait for content to be fetched from other nodes, etc.

 Also only CIDv1 is currently supported (see examples).